-13 The fact that Henry III's son Henry IV became emperor while he was a child certainly contributed to the move towards Papal independence.
+^{12.} The fact that Henry III's son Henry IV became emperor while he was a child certainly contributed to the move toward papal independence.

-14 Henry's Saxon opponents were Welfs, while Henry was a Hohenstaufen.
+^{13.} Henry's Saxon opponents were Welfs, while Henry was a Hohenstaufen.
 The famous Florentine parties of the Guelfs and the Ghibellines are linguistic descendants of the Welfs and the Hohenstaufens.

-The conflict over investiture would last for centuries, but ultimately the Papacy would free the church from most lay authority.15 While the conflict between Pope and Emperor was surely the most important early battle, conflicts over investiture and clerical authority occurred in many countries.
+conflicts over investiture and clerical authority occurred in many countries.
 For example, the famous battle between Thomas á Becket and Henry II of England concerned secular authority over priests.
 In 1302, Boniface VIII faced off against Philip the Fair of France.
-After Boniface issued a Papal Bull announcing Papal supremacy, Philip demanded his trial as a heretic.
-Ultimately, the French would at least temporarily win as they moved the Papacy to Avignon.
+After Boniface issued a papal bull announcing papal supremacy, Philip demanded his trial as a heretic.
+Ultimately, the French would at least temporarily win as they moved the papacy to Avignon.

-But overall, the movement was towards increasing clerical control over the church.
-Popes, like Innocent III, managed to increase the wealth and authority of the Papacy substantially.
-The land-holdings of the church increased.
-By the Fifteenth Century, the time of the Nelson and Zeckhauser paper, the Papacy had moved back to Rome, and the church had finally gained some measure of independence from secular authorities.
-Under a succession of popes, starting with Martin V, the church converged on something like its modern, more independent form.
-Lay investiture disappeared.
-Clerics achieved control over church policy, and ultimately the church became oriented towards the interests of priests, not kings and nobles.
+But overall, the movement was toward increasing clerical control over the church.
+Popes, like Innocent III, managed to increase the wealth and authority of the papacy substantially.
+The land holdings of the church increased.
+By the fifteenth century, the time of the Nelson and Zeckhauser chapter, the papacy had moved back to Rome, and the church had finally gained some measure of independence from secular authorities.
+Under a succession of popes, starting with Martin V, the church became something like its modern, more independent form: Lay investiture disappeared, clerics achieved control over church policy, and ultimately the church became oriented toward the interests of priests, not kings and nobles.

-Within the church, the Curia-the Pope's court-came to dominance during this period.
+Within the church, the Curia, the pope's court, came to dominate during this period.
 During the earlier medieval period, local bishops enjoyed a significant amount of autonomy.
-As the power of the Pope increased, the powers of the clergy who were closest to the Pope also increased.
+As the power of the pope increased, the powers of the clergy who were closest to the pope also increased.
 The result was that the Catholic Church became increasingly Roman.
 Theological unity, based generally on the opinions of Roman clerics, drove out previous diversity.
 A particularly strong example of this was the Albigensian crusade where Rome crushed the Catharist heretics in the South of France.
-Orders of mendicant friars, such as the Dominicans and Franciscans, who were obedient to Rome, not to local bishops, became increasingly important, and further served to extend the reach of the Roman clergy throughout Europe.
+Orders of mendicant friars, such as the Dominicans and Franciscans, who were obedient to Rome, not to local bishops, became increasingly important and further served to extend the reach of the Roman clergy throughout Europe.